Inland Waterways Association: Formation

-By now IWA had attracted a range of talent, including as president, the writer and parliamentarian Sir A.P.
-Herbert, and as vice-president the naturalist Peter Scott.
+By then, IWA had attracted a range of talent, including as president the writer and parliamentarian Sir A. P. Herbert, and as vice-president the naturalist Peter Scott.
 Scott's wife Elizabeth Jane Howard was part-time secretary, working in the Aickmans' flat in Gower Street.
 The council included Lord Bingham.

-In the year 1948 that the canal system was nationalised, a more extensive campaign took place, in August, when the Ailsa Craig was hired for a six-week cruise of the northern canals, which included probably the last crossing of the Huddersfield Narrow Canal before its restoration in 2001.
+In 1948, most canals in Great Britain were nationalised under the British Transport Commission.
+In August of that year a more extensive campaign took place: the Ailsa Craig was hired for a six-week cruise of the northern canals, which included probably the last crossing of the Huddersfield Narrow Canal before its restoration in 2001.
 The first boat rally and festival was organized at Market Harborough in August 1950, a meeting place open to boats wide and narrow from south and north of England and off the busier commercial routes.
-120 boats and 50,000 visitors attended and this laid the birth of the highly successful rallies that have been a feature of the IWA ever since.
+120 boats and 50,000 visitors attended and this laid the foundation for the IWA National Festival, held almost ever year from 1953 to 2013.